 The Evidence: In a Community Guide systematic review, Shults et al. reviewed nine studies that examined the impact of lowering the BAC limit to 0.08 percent on the rate of alcohol-related motor-vehicle deaths.
 Shults, et al. Reviews of Evidence Regarding Interventions to Reduce Alcohol-Impaired Driving.
 Am J Prev Med.
 2001;21(4S):66-88.
 According to the reviewers, the underlying studies reveal a considerable association between the adoption of 0.08 percent BAC laws and a decline in alcohol-related motor-vehicle deaths; the median reduction in motor vehicle fatalities after the laws were adopted was 7 percent.
 Shults et al view these studies as strong evidence of the effectiveness of 0.08 BAC laws as a public health intervention.
 However, they caution that most of the BAC laws analyzed were enacted along with, or were supplemented by, other preventive drunk-driving laws, such as Administrative License Revocation (ALR) laws, making it difficult to isolate the exact magnitude of the impact of BAC laws.

-The Bottom Line: In the judgment of a Community Guide expert panel, there is strong evidence that laws adopting decreased BAC levels effectively reduce alcohol-related motor-vehicle deaths.
+The Bottom Line: According to the reviewers of a Community Guide Systematic Review, there is strong evidence that laws adopting zero tolerance BAC levels effectively reduce alcohol-related motor-vehicle deaths.